Before we begin, here is some general terminology that is important for understanding this article.

 Carrier | A carrier (telecom company, mobile network operator (MNO), aggregator etc) who offers routes to/from the Public Switched Telephone Network (PSTN).
 E.g. AT&T, Verizon |

-BYOC User | An individual or organization who has a business relationship with a carrier.
+BYOC Entity | An individual or organization who has a business relationship with a carrier.
+E.g. a carrier's customer.
 BYOC stands for Bring Your Own Carrier. |

-Network Provider | An individual or organization with their own VoIP gateway to access the PSTN. |
+Independent Entity | An individual or organization with their own VoIP/SMS gateway. |

 Somleng is an Open Source, white-labeled, Cloud Communications Platform as a Service (CPaaS), and Telco-as-a-Service (TaaS) featuring programmable voice and SMS.